EmVance1/ShimmyRPG/shmydoc.md

     (_roll      == 2) "I rolled a 3." => vroll3,
 }
 ```
-As you can see, a new flag `_roll` is created and set to the value of `rng3`.
+As you can see, a temp flag `_roll` is created and set to the return value of `rng3`.
+Therefore in this configuration, there is only ever one possible response.
 It is up to the user to ensure naming collision is avoided when using this syntax.
 By convention, you should use temporaries or lowercase names for flags that you wont care about for very long, or won't be used outside of this script, and reserve CamelCase names for long lived flags.